Studentized sensitivity analysis for the sample average treatment effect in paired observational studies

-Even under the assumption of additivity, the permutational $t$-test tends to have worse power in a sensitivity analysis than other choices of test statistics, such as the signed rank test, certain $u$-statistics, and other members of the class of $m$-statistics \citep{ros07, ros11}, leading it to not be favored for sensitivity analyses in practice.
-The extent to which studentized versions of those tests provide valid sensitivity analyses for the sample average treatment effects remains an open question.
+Based on the perception at the time, \citet{cop97} wrote of Rosenbaum's model that it ``can be applied to various generalizations of the signed rank test...but would be more complicated for other statistics (e.g. a $t$-test)'' \citep[][p.
+71]{cop97}.
+The studentized sensitivity analysis not only overcomes these difficulties (indeed its large-sample equivalent presented in \S \ref{sec:largesample} directly extends the parametric $t$-test to observational studies), but also demonstrates that the effort was worth the while.
+The studentized sensitivity analysis provides an exact sensitivity analysis for Fisher's sharp null while maintaining the desired level asymptotically under Neyman's weak null by using a biased randomization distribution along with studentization to conduct inference.
+The method presented herein provides a natural modification of the permutational $t$ sensitivity analysis for accommodating heterogeneous effects.
+Under constant effects, the permutational $t$ typically performs worse in a sensitivity analysis than other choices of test statistics, such as the signed rank test, certain $u$-statistics, and certain $m$-statistics \citep{ros07, ros11}, leading it to not be favored for sensitivity analyses in practice.
+The extent to which studentized versions of those tests provide valid sensitivity analyses for the sample average treatment effect, or for other meaningful causal estimands, remains an open question.
 The machinery underpinning the results presented herein should prove beneficial in addressing that question.

-This work serves to further dispel the notion that the sensitivity analyses based on the model of \citet[][\S 4.2]{obs} is only useful for testing sharp null hypotheses.
+This work serves to further dispel the notion that the model of \citet[][\S 4]{obs} is only useful for testing sharp null hypotheses.
 Sensitivity analyses for composite nulls on binary outcomes have been developed in \citet{ros02att} and \citet{fog17}, while in the case of continuous outcomes \citet{ros03} presents an exact sensitivity analysis for the Walsh averages.
 By providing a sensitivity analysis for the sample average treatment effect while accommodating effect heterogeneity, we hope to further enable and encourage researchers to conduct sensitivity analyses when inferring treatment effects in observational studies.